Team Performance with Test Scores: Introduction

 The second and third classes of functions --- contests and complementarity --- play a central role in Scott Page's highly influential line of work on the power of diversity in team performance \cite{page-difference-book}.
 The argument, in essence, is that a group with diversity that is reflected in independent solutions or complementary perspectives can often outperform a group of high-achieving but like-minded members.

 \xhdr{Evaluating Team Members via Tests} A key issue that Page's work brings to the fore is the question of {\em tests} and their effectiveness in identifying good team members \cite{page-difference-book}.
 In most settings one can't ``preview'' the behavior of a set of team members together, and so a fundamental approach to team formation is to give each candidate $i \in U$ a {\em test}, resulting in a test score $f(i)$ \cite{miller-team-tests}.
 It is natural to then select the $k$ candidates with the highest test scores, resulting in a team $T$.
 We could think of the test score $f(i)$ corresponding to the SAT or GRE score in the case of college or graduate school admissions, or corresponding to the quality of answers to a set of technical interview questions in a job interview.
+We note that this issue of tests as a method of selection is a contribution of Page's work that is related to the issue of diversity, but also has interesting implications independently of diversity, and it is the properties of tests that serves as our focus in the present paper.

 Should we expect that the $k$ individuals who score highest on the test will indeed make the best team?
 In a simple enough setting, the answer is yes --- for modular functions $g(T) = \sum_{i \in T} w_i$, it is enough to evaluate each candidate $i$ in isolation, applying the test $f(i) = g(\{i\}) = w_i$.
 Let us refer to $f(i) = g(\{i\})$ in general as the {\em canonical test} --- we simply see how $i$ would perform as a one-element set.
 For modular functions, clearly the $k$ candidates with the highest scores under the canonical test form the best team.